 Choose a file repair tool

 If you have tried all the tips mentioned above and still failed to successfully recover your damaged Oracle database files, consider using third-party tools.
 Look for a trusted and professional software that can repair severely damaged database files.
 There are a variety of repair tools available for download on the internet.
-Some are free for personal use, but you may have to pay small fees if you need professional use.
+You only have to pay small fees for such tools.

 An excellent example of software specifically designed to repair corrupted Oracle DBF database files is the DataNumen Oracle Recovery tool.
 The software can effectively fix broken database files by recovering all its tables and other objects.
 Whether the damage was caused by a virus attack, power failure, or OS malfunction, this software will fix it.